Introduction to advanced dataset usage

 Manual use of server datasets

 The Your forms and datasets section of the Design tab has all of the options you need to manually manage server datasets for the purposes of attaching pre-loaded data to your survey forms.
 See Pre-loading data into a form for a full discussion.
-You can upload new or revised data; download, rename, or purge existing data; and manage to which forms each dataset will be attached as pre-loaded data.
+You can upload new or revised data; download, rename, or purge existing data; and attach forms to datasets so that their data will be available as pre-loaded data.

 When you purge a server dataset's existing data, all rows of data will be deleted – but the existing columns in that dataset will remain (albeit currently empty).
 If you want to completely eliminate old columns that are no longer desired, you will need to delete the dataset entirely, then re-create it.

 And when you upload data for a dataset, you always upload a .csv or an .xlsx file.
 Please note the following:

 The first row of your .csv or .xlsx file should include short, unique names for each column.
 These column names should not themselves include commas or quotes.
 Any uploaded column names that do not correspond to fields already in the dataset will be added to the dataset as new fields.

 If your data contains non-English fonts or special characters, you will need to save your .csv file in Unicode/UTF-8 format.
 Please note, if you upload an .xlsx file instead of .csv, the character encoding will be converted automatically.
 If you cannot directly save or export either an .xlsx file or a .csv file in Unicode/UTF-8 format, you can use SurveyCTO Desktop to re-encode it: choose Re-encode .csv from the Offline form tools menu, select your file and the encoding for which its text appears correctly in the preview window, and then click Convert to save the re-encoded .csv file.